Vibhav00/PasswordManager/README.md

 ## Different Screens 📱📲📳

-Password Vault (पासवर्ड वॉल्ट) offers a secure, sleek experience with a beautifully crafted interface.
+Password Manager  offers a secure, sleek experience with a beautifully crafted interface.
 Enjoy a smooth and intuitive design across features like All Passwords, Add New Password, Saved Passwords, Password Search, Secure Backup, PIN & Biometric Lock, and more.
 Dive into a user-friendly, visually appealing journey to securely store, manage, and protect your sensitive information! 🔐✨

 <table style="width:100%">
   <tr>